Bombed, not beaten: Ukraine’s capital flips to survival mode

 Friends and family members exchanged messages to find out who had electricity and water back.
 Some had one but not the other.
 The previous day’s aerial onslaught on Ukraine’s power grid left many with neither.

-Cafés in Kyiv that by some small miracle had both quickly became oases of comfort on Thursday.
+Cafés in Kyiv that by some small miracle had both quickly become oases of comfort on Thursday.

 Oleksiy Rashchupkin, a 39-year-old investment banker, awoke to find that water had been reconnected to his third-floor flat but power had not.
 His freezer thawed in the blackout, leaving a puddle on his floor.